lpmi-13/homelab/README.md

 ARMv7 rev 4 (v7l) 4 Core 1.2 GHz
 1 GB RAM

-Running the pihole, and probably not much else.
+Running the prometheus server, collecting metrics from the rest of the lab.

 - Raspberry Pi (Cloud Monet)

-Pi 4 Model B, running Pi OS Lite (headless)
+Pi 4 Model B, running Pi OS Desktop
 TBD
 4GB RAM

-Running the prometheus server, collecting metrics from the rest of the lab and displaying via grafana.
+Running the pihole, as well as grafana, which is why I opted for the desktop so I could hook a monitor up to it.

 - Mac Mini (Mac McCloud)